olli0601/PANGEA.HIV.sim/README.md

 The model simulates viral phylogenies of sampled transmission chains in the regional population, as well as HIV sequences comprising the gag gene (from p17 start, length 1440 nt), the pol gene (from protease start, length 2844) and the env gene (from TVA signal peptide start, length 2523, V loops excluded) of sampled individuals.
+For simplicity, we refer to the concatenated gag, pol, env sequences as the full genome.

 The model comprises the following components, which are described in detail below: